Mewtwo: Conception and design

-Although its modified genome resulted in its abilities surpassing Mew's, it also resulted in Mewtwo developing a vicious personality that is primarily interested in proving its own strength.
-The franchise's non-video game media, particularly the anime, has expanded upon the character.
-In the most notable instance, Mewtwo telepathically speaks with a male voice and is existentially torn over its purpose in the world.

-For the sixth and seventh generations of the Pokemon video game series, Mewtwo has two Mega Evolved forms, Mega Mewtwo X and Mega Mewtwo Y. These can be activated if the player gives Mewtwo either the Mewtwonite X or the Mewtwonite Y.

 Appearances

 In video games

 In Pokémon Red and Blue, the player learns of Mewtwo's existence by reading research notes left in the ruined Pokémon Mansion on Cinnabar Island.
-The notes say that the island's scientists discovered a new Pokémon in a Guyana jungle, that they named it Mew, and that it later gave birth to a creature they called Mewtwo; the game's Pokédex entry states that Mewtwo was "created by a scientist after years of horrific gene splicing and DNA engineering experiments".
+The notes say that a scientist discovered a new Pokémon in a Guyana jungle, that they named it Mew, and that it later gave birth to a creature they called Mewtwo; the game's Pokédex entry states that Mewtwo was "created by a scientist after years of horrific gene splicing and DNA engineering experiments".
 Mewtwo proved too mighty to control, destroying the laboratory and escaping.
 The player is later given an opportunity to capture Mewtwo in the Cerulean Cave, which is accessible only after defeating the game's final bosses, the Elite Four and Blue; in the remakes Pokémon FireRed and LeafGreen this prerequisite was expanded, requiring the player to explore more thoroughly and record information on sixty Pokémon species before access to the cave would be granted.
 Mewtwo can be caught in Pokémon HeartGold and SoulSilver in the same location as before after defeating all of the gym leaders in Kanto.
-The character was also the focus of a promotion and downloadable content giveaway for Pokémon Black and White.
-It was also said to be under a truck in one of the cities, though this was revealed to be a hoax.
-Mewtwo also reappears in Pokémon X and Y after completing the main story, and is one of the handful of Pokémon capable of using the new Mega Evolution mechanic, as it can transform into either Mega Mewtwo X or Mega Mewtwo Y.
+The character was also the focus of a promotion and downloadable content giveaway for Pokémon Black and White, debuting with its signature move "Psystrike" that can also be learned by leveling up.
+Mewtwo also reappears in Pokémon X and Y after completing the main story, and is one of the handful of Pokémon capable of using the new Mega Evolution mechanic, as it can transform into either Mega Mewtwo X or Mega Mewtwo Y. Mewtwo reappears in Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, another remake of Red and Blue, again in Cerulean Cave and is capable of Mega Evolution.
+Mewtwo is also obtainable alongside other past Legendary Pokémon in Pokémon Ultra Sun and Ultra Moon, Pokémon Sword and Shield: The Crown Tundra, and Pokémon Brilliant Diamond and Shining Pearl.